exercism/go/exercises/concept/meteorology/.docs/introduction.md

 }
 ```

 Types that want to implement this interface must have a `String()` method that returns a human-friendly string representation of the type.
-The [fmt][fmt-package] package (and many others) will look for this method to print values.
+The [fmt][fmt-package] package (and many others) will look for this method to format and print values.

 ## Example: Distances